ggorondi/Genetic-algorithm/README.md

 # Genetic-algorithm
 Genetic Algorithm for the traveling salesman problem, for "Programming Paradigms" course in University.
+Implemented in C++.

 INFORMACION SOBRE COMO CORRER PROGRAMA: